newandyc/newandyc.github.io/_pages/about.md

 Pouria Ramazi , **Fan Zhang**, Ming Cao

-**Introduction** <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
+**Automatica, 2023** <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>

- We have formulated the distributed concurrent targeting problems for planar arrays of point sources and proposed a novel coordination strategy to solve the problem, where the planar and solid geometry has been used to achieve the design and analysis.
++  We have formulated the distributed concurrent targeting problems for planar arrays of point sources and proposed a novel coordination strategy to solve the problem, where the planar and solid geometry has been used to achieve the design and analysis.
 There are several possible future directions.
 One is to consider point sources that are distributed in the space rather than a plane.
 Another is to consider more detailed rotational dynamics of the point sources, such as double integrators.
 The target point may also be considered moving rather than fixed in the space.
  </div>
 </div>